 Since an inverter motor does not need to work as hard as a regular fixed-rate motor, less wear and tear is incurred on its moving parts.
 There are also fewer if any, voltage peaks compared to a regular air conditioner, preventing potentially hazardous electric system failures.
 This also translates to less waste heat and warping of components, resulting in much longer service life for your air conditioner.
 This ultimately means that compared to a regular air conditioner, an inverter air conditioner will present a much better value.

 If you’re used to the noise of a regular air conditioner in your home or office, the reduced noise of an inverter air conditioning unit can be a pleasant surprise.
 Many users report that they sometimes forget the unit is there.
 As the motor only works as hard as it needs to, there is less of a need to keep it running at full capacity, thereby reducing the amount of running noise.

-Regular air conditioners also have a characteristic thud when they start up and when they reach the desired thermostat temperature, an unavoidable consequence of having a static motor speed.
+Regular air conditioners also have a characteristic thud when they start-up and when they reach the desired thermostat temperature, an unavoidable consequence of having a static motor speed.
 An inverter unit’s compressor motor can speed up and slow down much more smoothly.

 4.)
-Faster start up time
+Faster start uptime

-An inverter AC will generally reach a desired thermostat temperature faster than a non-inverter equivalent.
+An inverter AC will generally reach the desired thermostat temperature faster than a non-inverter equivalent.
 An inverter will be able to use much more power for the initial phase, then progressively diminish it as it gets close to the needed temperature.
 This will be much slower for a non-inverter AC, as their motors’ stop-start cycles necessitate a less precise operation.
 They will tend to make the room colder than the target temperature for a short time before shutting down, restarting when the room becomes warmer than the target temperature.